Fleet Air Arm

 (UK version)

-Externally the biggest differences were in the engine exhaust area and the air intakes.
-Also the F-4K was equipped with a special nose gear leg.
+(1) double extention possible of 40 inches of the nose gear for catapult launch.
 It could be extended before aircraft launch from the smaller UK carriers like the HMS Ark Royal and HMS Eagle enabling a far better take-off launch performance.

-The F-4K cockpit has obviously a different layout of instruments and has a small flying stick for the back seater navigator/ co-pilot.
+(4) modified cockpit with a different layout of instruments and it also has a small flying stick for the back seater navigator/ co-pilot.
+Also a Stick Positioning Device was fitted to enable setting the required tail plane angle.

-The Fujimi kit # H-8 "Yellow Bird" represents a F-4K of the FAA / Royal Navy.
-It is the primary kit used here in this building report. ( It is noted however that also some other Fujimi kits were available such the F-4 from Alcock ?
-Brown and the F-4M kit for the RAF).
+The Fujimi kit #H-8 "Yellow Bird" represents a F-4K of the FAA / Royal Navy.
+It is the primary kit used here in this building report.
+(It is noted however that also some other Fujimi kits were available such the F-4 from Alcock and Brown and the F-4M kit for the RAF).

 F-4K